3DJupp/Telekom-FTTH-GPON-via-SFP-Module/README.md

 ## Reprovision
 **We are not yet done here.** The modem has to be "reprovisioned" which can be done via Hotline, technician, or shall happen periodically.<br>
+> [!TIP]
-You can either call the **[Telekom-Gigabit-Hotline +49 800 2266100](tel:+498002266100)** and ask for the PLOAM/SLID/Installationskennung and/or ask for reprovision of the Line.<br>
+> :telephone_receiver: You can either call the :telephone_receiver:
+> - [Gigabit Hotline +49 800 2266100](tel:+498002266100) - ask for the PLOAM/SLID/Installationskennung and/or ask for reprovision of the Line.
-You can also try the **[generic Telekom-Hotline +49 800 3301000](tel:+498003301000)** - Select "Störung"/"Troubleshooting"<br>
+> - [Generic Hotline +49 800 3301000](tel:+498003301000) - select "Störung"/"Troubleshooting"<br>
-They system needs to know the new Serial or MAC of your Modem etc. If that's done, your setup should look like this (or similiar):
+The system needs to know the new Serial or MAC of your Modem etc. If that's done, your setup should look like this (or similiar):

 <p float="left">
   <img src="https://github.com/3DJupp/Telekom-FTTH-GPON-via-SFP-Module/assets/8407566/766431e6-cbc9-410e-bafa-49ca23a93d88" width="100" />